 As mentioned, the NS/AP is only one of the four design elements which a country should prepare in order to be ready to receive RBPs.
-Choices made on each the four elements may have strong implications for the others (see section "Looking at scope, scale and priority drivers in perspective", as well Module 8 on safeguards and Module 7 on PAMs).
+Choices made on each the four elements may have strong implications for the others (see section "Looking at scope, scale and priority drivers in perspective".
 As such, it is important when designing the NS/AP to consider the wider picture and ensure regular communication and coordination in the development and implementation of the four REDD+ elements.

 For example, the analysis of the drivers/barriers and PAMs will assist in defining the goals and scope of the safeguards.
 Investing too much effort in safeguards before the country considers its strategic options may be inefficient (e.g. too general, or not focusing on the right issues or geographical areas) as well as abstract, and trigger debate about potential risks that proves irrelevant later on (e.g. over the potential threats from REDD+ on the livelihoods of indigenous peoples, while REDD+ implementation may eventually focus on areas or drivers that do not pose a threat to livelihoods of indigenous peoples).
-Figure 4.21 illustrates a potential sequencing of and feedback loops between the NS/AP and safeguards/SIS development processes.
+Figure 21 illustrates a potential sequencing of and feedback loops between the NS/AP and safeguards/SIS development processes.

-Figure 4.21: Linkages between NS/AP development process and Safeguards/SIS
+Figure 21: Linkages between NS/AP development process and Safeguards/SIS